 About this Report Under the leadership of President Preckwinkle, the District began publishing annual diversity reports for the first time, making this information available to the public.
-This report is the District's nineth annual report, and the seventh using the contract Compliance Reporting System (CRS); it details the District's efforts to ensure minority and women-owned business have greater access to public contracting opportunities.
-It includes contract dollars awarded and contract payments by the Forest Preserves as reported by vendors, our Accounts Payable system- Oracle and corroborated by their MWBE subcontractors.
-The reporting period covers the program accomplishments for Fiscal Year 2022 (January 1, 2022 - December 31, 2022).
+This report is the District's eleventh annual report, and the nineth using the contract Compliance Reporting System (CRS); it details the District's efforts to ensure minority and women-owned business have greater access to public contracting opportunities.
+It includes contract dollars awarded and contract payments by the Forest Preserves as reported by our Accounts Payable system- Oracle, the vendors, and corroborated by their MWBE subcontractors.
+The reporting period covers the program accomplishments for Fiscal Year 2024 (January 1, 2024 - December 31, 2024).

 The report summarizes annual program activity, prime contract and subcontract utilization data for certified Minority and Women-owned Business Enterprises (MWBEs).
 It continues to serve as a benchmarking tool in assessing the MWBE participation and identifying areas for greater inclusion.
 The District tracks MWBE participation in the following three categories (1) Construction), (2) Goods and Services, and (3) Professional Services.
-Data reported is based on actual payments reported by vendors, Oracle System, and confirmed by the subcontractors, including MWBEs.
+Data reported is based on actual payments reported by the District's accounts payable - Oracle System, the vendors, and confirmed by the subcontractors, including MWBEs.

-MWBE FY 2022 Initiatives Since the passage of the Minority and Women Owned Business Enterprises Program, President Preckwinkle has made achieving full MWBE participation in District's procurement a key goal of her administration.
+MWBE FY 2024 Initiatives Since the passage of the Minority- and Women-Owned Business Enterprises Program, President Preckwinkle has made achieving full MWBE participation in District's procurement a key goal of her administration.
 The District has undertaken a number of efforts to reduce barriers for minority- and women-owned businesses that are competing for contracts and currently doing business with the District.
-Our efforts and accomplishments during FY 2022 are described below:
+Our efforts and accomplishments during FY 2024 are described below:

-- Participated in eleven outreach and workshop conferences, many in collaboration with various Government entities and Assist Agencies - 60% of contracts were awarded to minority- and women-owned businesses - A total of 51% of contract payments were made to minority and women-owned businesses - Project specific analysis on all solicitations to establish appropriate MWBE participation goals - Collaborated with Enterprise Resource Planning staff to continue to ensure the Oracle system is effectively transmitting payment data to our Compliance Reporting System (CRS) - Encouraged the participation of MWBEs in contracts where there are no apparent subcontracting opportunities by including in the evaluating process, proposer's good faith efforts. - Sent targeted email invitations to bid to new District vendors to attract, inform and encourage the active participation of vendors in procurement and contracting opportunities. - Actively participated in mandatory and non-mandatory pre-bid meetings to ensure the participation of MWBEs on all District contracts - Chairing the Compliance and Certification subcommittee of the Government Procurement and Compliance Forum (GPCF), which is a strategic partnership of over 30 government agencies and non-profit assist agencies representing small businesses to drive bold, cross-agency improvements to make the region a benchmark for procurement, certification, and compliance processes that are streamlined, standardized, equitable and transparent. - Actively participated in other government agency's virtual pre-bid meetings, in an effort to create awareness of the District contracting opportunities and encourage vendors to register and participate in the District's procurement process.
+- Participated in nineteen outreach and workshop conferences, many in collaboration with various Government entities and Assist Agencies - 61% of contracts were awarded to minority- and women-owned businesses - A total of 50% of contract payments were made to minority and women-owned businesses - Project specific analysis on all solicitations to establish appropriate MWBE participation goals - Collaborated with Enterprise Resource Planning staff to continue to ensure the Oracle system is effectively transmitting payment data to our Compliance Reporting System (CRS) - Encouraged the participation of MWBEs in contracts where there are no apparent subcontracting opportunities by including in the evaluating process, proposer's good faith efforts. - Sent targeted email invitations of bids to new District vendors to attract, inform and encourage the active participation of vendors in procurement and contracting opportunities. - Actively participated in mandatory and non-mandatory pre-bid meetings to ensure the participation of MWBEs on all District contracts - Chairing the Compliance and Certification subcommittee of the Government Procurement and Compliance Forum (GPCF), which is a strategic partnership of over 30 government agencies and non-profit assist agencies representing small businesses to drive bold, cross-agency improvements to make the region a benchmark for procurement, certification, and compliance processes that are streamlined, standardized, equitable and transparent. - Actively participated in other government agency's virtual pre-bid meetings, in an effort to create awareness of the District contracting opportunities and encourage vendors to register and participate in the District's procurement process.